pepearayao/classifier_entremed/README.md

 ### 3.6.24
 1. Finished developing Location and Specialty matchers with JSON config files.
 2. Test cases running with 20 different labeled data done by me.
+3. Documented all the functions developed until now.
 3. Next comes classifing Job types and certificates.

 ### 24.5.24